-- brick veneer, frame structures (such as a typical home) would resist hydrostatic loading up to about 0.8 m (2.5 ft) without damage; - concrete block structures with limited or no reinforcement (such as the small warehouse building) displayed similar resistance characteristics and would not be damaged by hydrostatic loading up to 0.8 m (2.5 ft).
-Above this at 0.9 and 1.2 (3 and 4 ft) depths deflection and cracking became significant; - solid brick structures responded in a similar manner.
+- brick veneer, frame structures (such as a typical home) would resist hydrostatic loading up to about 0.8 metres (2.5 feet) without damage; - concrete block structures with limited or no reinforcement (such as the small warehouse building) displayed similar resistance characteristics and would not be damaged by hydrostatic loading up to 0.8 metres (2.5 feet).
+Above this at 0.9 and 1.2 metres (3 and 4 feet) depths deflection and cracking became significant; - solid brick structures responded in a similar manner.
 Tests with these also included end and side walls and walls with and without door openings.
-Walls with ceiling joists (with and without door openings) were found adequate to resist loadings to about 0.8 m (2.5 ft).
-Walls with ceiling joists provide much stronger, but failed explosively when 2 x 4 supports were snapped; and, - poured concrete walls were not tested, but from experience with other structural designs it was presumed that conventional design techniques would prove adequate against hydrostatic loads to at least 0.9 (3 ft).
+Walls with ceiling joists (with and without door openings) were found adequate to resist loadings to about 0.8 metres (2.5 feet).
+Walls with ceiling joists provide much stronger, but failed explosively when 2 x 4 supports were snapped; and, - poured concrete walls were not tested, but from experience with other structural designs it was presumed that conventional design techniques would prove adequate against hydrostatic loads to at least 0.9 metres (3 feet).

-Therefore, 0.8 m (2.5 ft) would appear to be the upper limit of effective flood depth (static plus equivalent hydrodynamic head) which can be resisted by conventionally designed structures without affecting structural integrity.
+Therefore, 0.8 metres (2.5 feet) would appear to be the upper limit of effective flood depth (static plus equivalent hydrodynamic head) which can be resisted by conventionally designed structures without affecting structural integrity.